oracle/weblogic-monitoring-exporter/config_coordinator/README.md

 ## Persistence

-Passing the option "-db <file path>" will cause the coordinator to use the designated file path to persist changes to the configuration.
+Passing the option `-db <file path>` will cause the coordinator to use the designated file path to persist changes to the configuration.
 This will preserve changes across container restarts.
 When running in a container, the file must be in a mounted volume.